prototypefund/Digital_Bargeld-docs/api/api-merchant.rst

   * `merchant_pub`
   * `timestamp`

-  The following fields from :ref:`ProposalData`_ are optional and will be filled in by the backend if not present:
+  The following fields from `ProposalData`_ are optional and will be filled in by the backend if not present:

   * `merchant.instance` (default instance will be used)